-During this workout, resistance and speed vary throughout the workout in a random pattern.
+During this workout, resistance or ramp/incline vary throughout the workout in a random pattern.

 Performance

 Note: When a user presses PERFORMANCE, the message WORKOUT NOT AVAILABLE will scroll in the upper text display, if the console is set to HIDE PROGRAMS in the Settings menu.